saraklopf/2020-08-17-git-ksara1/README.md

 - `git remote add origin <URL>`: adds <URL> with the name origin
 - `git push origin master': pushed the master branch to the origin remote
 - `git pull origin master`: pulls the master branch from origin to local computer

+- You can make changes to different parts of a file and it will be combined automatically.